vmware/vSphere-machine-learning-extension/docs/user-guide/kfp-mlflow-seldon.rst

       df.columns = [c.lower().replace(' ', '_') for c in df.columns]
       df.to_parquet(output_file)

 You have a function write tests for it to make sure it works correctly.
-Now you wrap it into the container so the Kubernetes platform underneath Freestone Kubeflow knows how to invoke your code.
+Now you wrap it into the container so the Kubernetes platform underneath Kubeflow on vSphere knows how to invoke your code.
 You use the Docker image for Python 3.9 and install additional Python packages using Python’s ``pip`` package installer.

 .. code-block:: python